Are Buell Choppers The New Trend In Custom Choppers?

-Buell Choppers are a favorite of chopper enthusiasts who claim that a Buell motorcycle can be easily transformed into the ultimate "street motorcycle."
+Buell Choppers are a favorite amongst the chopper crowd who claims that a Buell motorcycle can be easily transformed into the ultimate "street motorcycle."

 Buell's are known for their loud, throaty engines that create the kind of loud putting and rumbling sound (called torque) that is famous for waking the whole neighborhood up -- Check out the Cyclone Chopper to the left there.

-The frames of Buell choppers are also very desirable objects because they are lightweight and very rigid at the same time.
-This results in better handling of the machine and better control even if you do outfit it with high handlebars or a fat back wheel.
+The frames of Buell choppers are also very desirable because they are lightweight and very rigid at the same time.
+This results in better handling of the machine and better control even if you do outfit it with ape hangers or a fat tire.

 The single-disc front brake system on all Buell models also reduces the weight of the vehicle and as we all know, the lighter the vehicle, the better the chopper!
 Although any Buell motorcycle already has the appearance of being very stripped down, the latest trend among chopper enthusiasts is to strip the machine down even more.
 This gives it a very cool, stark look that pays homage to American Iron.